johnnovak/RML-Amiga/docs/docs/manual/installation.md

 - **Games** --- Nested ZIP archive with each game having its own self-contained ZIP file.
-Each game lives in its own dedicated subfolder which contains the disk images or directory hard drives, manuals, extras, savedisks, savestates, and the original source media.
+Each game lives in its own dedicated subfolder which contains the disk images or directory hard drives, manuals, extras, save disks, save states, and the original source media.

 - **Demos** --- Demoscene productions from the Amiga's glorious past (and present!).
-It's a nested ZIP archive, similarly to the **Games** pack.
+It's a nested ZIP archive, similar to the **Games** pack.

-The folder structure in all packs are relative to the `$RML_BASE` folder.
-In other words, if you expand all archives into `$RML_BASE` (double-expand in case of the **Games** and **Demos** packs), you'll get the correct folder structure.
+The folder structure in all packs is relative to the `$RML_BASE` folder.
+In other words, if you expand all archives into `$RML_BASE` (double-expand in the case of the **Games** and **Demos** packs), you'll get the correct folder structure.

 !!! note "The practical reality we live in"

-    The main reason for separating out the Kickstart ROMs and the minimal hard drive-based systems is to be able to share the collection on channels that don't want to risk harassment from the current rightholders of the Amiga Kickstart ROMs.
+    The main reason for separating out the Kickstart ROMs and the minimal hard drive-based systems is to be able to share the collection on channels that don't want to risk harassment from the current rightsholders of the Amiga Kickstart ROMs.

-    In a practical sense, no one gives a damn about these 30+ years old ROMs anymore, so whether you purchase them "legally" from the "current rightholders" (who are far removed from Commodore and the original creators of the Amiga) or just download them from somewhere makes very little difference in the grand scheme of things.
+    In a practical sense, no one gives a damn about these 30+ years old ROMs anymore, so whether you purchase them "legally" from the "current rightsholders" (who are far removed from Commodore and the original creators of the Amiga) or just download them from somewhere makes very little difference in the grand scheme of things.
 Up to you, really.
 If you decide to pay for them, make sure to purchase the full ROM set, _not_ just